mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“*Blue Cliff Record* Case 2: The Ultimate Path Is Without Difficulty, Talk 1” (January 19, 1980)](https://katagiritranscripts.net/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1).

-It may sound intimidating to “get one hundred percent,” but again, it’s only about applying oneself wholeheartedly to the task at hand.
+It may sound intimidating to “get one hundred percent,” but again, it’s only about applying oneself wholeheartedly to the task at hand; it’s about tuning in 100%.
 It isn’t a test; it’s an opportunity.
 As Katagiri Roshi says, “All you have to do is throw yourself into zazen.
 At that time, something helps you.”

-This topic will come up again in Chapter 6: “A Hairsbreadth Deviation,” and again when we talk about how to work with the mind in zazen.
+This topic will come up again in Chapter 7: “A Hairsbreadth Deviation,” and again when we talk about how to work with the mind in zazen.

 ---